stamm2911/smart-visualizer/README.md

 - The buttons on top of the chat interface are decorative, except the “X” button which collapses the chat.

-## Task 2: Double Vertical Bar Chart
+## Part 2: Double Vertical Bar Chart

 ### Data Source: